arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - **[New to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_version_control.md)** is a document that will help you get started with git, a powerful program for helping you keep track of your research documents over time.
 If you don't currently use git or another form of version control, we strongly recommend you work through that section.
 Version control is an extremely valuable tool for reproducible research, and although there is a bit of a learning curve, it really pays off.
 - **[New to SQL](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_sql.md)**, **[New to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_r.md)** and **[New to Python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_python.md)** are documents that introduce you to the three languages most important to your work in an Arcus Lab: SQL, R, and python.
 You will need at least some familiarity with SQL in order to access any tabular data in your lab (data that takes the forms of rows and columns).
 Depending on your research needs, you can pick whether to learn Python or R or use some of both.
 If you're new to SQL, R, and Python, we recommend you focus on SQL first, since that's the first thing you'll need to be able to apply in your own lab.
 - **[New to Omics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_omics.md#1)** will get you started if you're using the Arcus Omics Training Lab.
 The instructions in this document presuppose that specific files, containing pre-defined data, exist and that you're working in the Omics Training Lab.
+- **[New to Text Data](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_text.md#1)** is a very cursory introduction to some topics related to working with text data.

 ### Future Lab Users